 As the largest type of fuel used by biomass boilers, wood logs must be manually fed into the boiler.
 And while you could potentially have a free supply of wood logs if you live near a wooded area, this will add to your workload.

 Wood pellets are compressed sawdust and shavings of wood.
 A biomass boiler with a hopper will automatically feed wood pellets from where they’re stored into the boiler.

 With a wood pellet biomass boiler, it’s important to be aware of the shape, size and moisture content suitable for the boiler.

-Pros and cons of biomass boilers
+Pros of biomass boilers

 As a renewable heating system, biomass boilers hold many advantages over conventional boilers.